 8. Use HDR To Bring Out Detail

-Another useful tool when shooting in low light is to use a HDR effect.
+Another useful tool when shooting in low light is to use the iPhone HDR effect.
 These tools are very useful for bringing out detail that would have been lost due to lack of light.

 You can create HDR images at the time of shooting or afterwards in post-processing.
 The technique I use most is to apply the HDR effect in the Snapseed app after shooting my image.